Our Father … Your Will Be Done

 And He said, “Abba, Father, all things are possible for You.
 Take this cup away from Me; nevertheless, not what I will, but what You will.”

-Before Jesus was about to be crucified, He was already feeling the immense pressure, the burden, the responsibility and the unimaginable pain that would come with being crucified for the sins of the world.
-Being in the form of a man, Jesus could have succumb to the fleshly temptation and the negative emotions which were swaying Him to avoid crucifixion, but Jesus always knew that the Father’s will and plans takes precedence therefore Jesus prays in the garden of Gethsemane saying “…not what I will, but what You will”.
+Before Jesus went to the cross, He already felt the overwhelming weight—the pressure, responsibility, and unimaginable suffering—that would come with giving His life for the sins of the world.
+As a man, He could have yielded to human temptation or the intense emotions urging Him to avoid the crucifixion.
+Yet Jesus understood that the Father’s will must come first.
+This is why, in the garden of Gethsemane, He prayed, “…not what I will, but what You will.”

 TODAY.
 Pray the will of God.